FelicienC/binancebot/README.md

 make deploy
 ```

+At that point, terraform should yield errors, because some views being created need the construction of the ml models first, which we can build in the folowing step :

 ## 4 - Training of the ML models

-Use the tool script to load the data in your BigQuery infrastructure :
+Use the tool script to load the Binance data in your BigQuery infrastructure :
 ```
 cd tools
 python complete_historical_data.py